Meet Our Amazing Staff

 Tiffany Rhodin

-Now, as Student Support Coordinator, Tiffany is especially dedicated to meeting the needs of diverse learners.
-She draws on her experience as a gifted education teacher in Hillsborough County Public Schools, where she collaborated with classroom teachers to design individualized learning plans that nurtured each child’s intellectual curiosity and whole-person growth.
+A parent-turned-staff member whose life is rooted in a love of Florida’s natural beauty, Tiffany guided the school with clarity and warmth during a time of growth and expansion.
+She draws on her earlier experience as a gifted education teacher in Hillsborough County Public Schools, where she designed individualized learning plans that supported each child’s intellectual and emotional growth.

 On Sabbatical 2025-26